Divyashree3-11/Receiver-Sensitivity/README.md

   - Power readings
   - BER analyzer output
   - Eye diagram
 - Discussion of differences between analytical and simulation results.

+## Result

+The receiver sensitivity obtained analytically and through simulation are closely matched, with minor differences due to practical effects in simulation.
+Thus, the aim of determining minimum received power for a given Q-factor is successfully achieved and validated

 ---